 - I do not size papers.
 I use Crane’s Weston, COT 320, old stock Strathmore 500, etc (from Sam Wang).

 - I find sizing Arches Aquarelle gives a sharper image for Salt and Van Dyke.
 Sizing formula used for Saltprints and Vandykes: I like to use an albumen size as it gives the paper a slightly glossy finish.
 The mixture is 80% egg white, 20% distilled water – whisk gently for a couple of minutes and skim off the froth.
 If using for salt prints also add 2 grams of sodium chloride.
 The mix won’t keep, so coat as much paper as you need and leave it a couple of days to harden properly.
 Albumen is supposed to go yellow with age, but how long that takes I don’t know.
 None of mine have – yet. (from Keith Nourse)

 Vandyke sizing papers

 Steffani Frideres – printing on both paper and fabric

 Grace Taylor – using Stonehenge white and Arches

 - I use Archers paper with an arrowroot size for the Vandyke process.

 - I find sizing Arches Aquarelle gives a sharper image for Salt and Van Dyke.
 I have also tried gelatine size with Van Dyke, but had great difficulty subsequently applying an even coat of the Van Dyke mix (from Keith Nourse).

 - Vandyke brown never seemed to need a size, tho I haven’t tested those variables enough to claim authority on the topic (from Judy Seigel).

-Thank you all for taking part and good luck with sizing!
+Thank you all for taking part and good luck with sizing papers and substrates!